websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-installing-elasticsearch.md

 # Exercise: Install Elasticsearch

-> Availability: Liferay DXP 7.3 GA4
+> Availability: Liferay DXP 7.3, Liferay Portal CE 7.3 GA4

-Here you can walk through an example setup on your local machine to see how the connection between Elasticsearch and Liferay DXP 7.3 is configured.
+Here you can walk through an example setup on your local machine to see how the [Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.x/java-rest-high.html) connection between Elasticsearch and Liferay DXP 7.3 is configured.
 The example uses two Docker containers: one Elasticsearch container and one Liferay DXP container.
-For more conceptual information see [Installing Elasticsearch](./installing-elasticsearch.md).
+For more conceptual and production-like information see [Installing Elasticsearch](./installing-elasticsearch.md).

 Subsequent exercises will secure the connection and configure monitoring (Liferay Enterprise Search only).